 What time is The Great British Bake Off on tonight?
 Your guide to the baking show

-The show is a little different to recent years with some COVID changes put in place – but most of these took place behind the camera, not on it.

-But what will it look like?
-Will we see a Hollywood Handshake?
-And just why did Sura knock a rival’s cake over?
+The show is slightly different to recent years, as the producers had to make several behind-the-scenes-changes in order for the show to go ahead during the pandemic.

+But as the Great British Bake Off trailer teased, this year’s show isn’t short of excitement, with all the usual puns, disasters and Hollywood Handshakes still present.

-Here’s everything you need to know about the yummiest show on TV, The Great British Bake Off!
+So as the baking continues, here’s everything you need to know about the yummiest show on TV, The Great British Bake Off.

 When is The Great British Bake Off on TV in 2020?

-The wait is over: The Great British Bake Off is back, it will air next on Tuesday, 29th October at 8pm.
+The Great British Bake Off continues on Channel 4 on Tuesday, 6th October at 8pm.

-The official Great British Bake Off account tweeted the news of its return: “Put a little love in your tart.
-Join us on Tuesday 22nd September for the return of The Great British Bake Off!”

-Put a little love in your tart.
-Join us on Tuesday 22nd September for the return of The Great British Bake Off! #GBBO pic.twitter.com/q5k4kjrTZt

 Filming for the series started at the end of July, with contestants and crew reportedly having to quarantine for 14 days.